 UK Musculoskeletal Translational Research Collaboration

-The UK Musculoskeletal Translational Research Collaboration (UK MSK TRC) is a joint collaboration between the NIHR and the charity Versus Arthritis, bringing together the expertise in musculoskeletal research of Versus Arthritis Experimental Arthritis and Osteoarthritis Treatment Centres with NIHR infrastructures.
+The UK MSK TRC is a collaboration between the NIHR and the charity Versus Arthritis, bringing together the expertise in musculoskeletal research of Versus Arthritis Experimental Arthritis and Osteoarthritis Treatment Centres with NIHR infrastructures.

 Work with us